JadeKirin92784/National-Parks-Database-Project/README.md

 # National-Parks-Database-Project
-This simulates a program to see descriptions of national parks and to make reservations at certain sites within the park campgrounds.
+This program allows users to see descriptions of national parks and to make reservations at certain sites within the park campgrounds.

+The database which the users can make changes to is included in teh database folder.
+The file is named campground.sql

-List of functionality:
+List of program's functionality:

 1. Users of the system can view a list of available parks int he system, sorted alphabetically by name